 The definition of downsizing is to reduce in size.
-So downsizing your home simply means moving to a smaller property.
-In order to make more room, this involves getting rid of personal property and prioritising what’s necessary to enjoy the benefits of smaller living.
+So downsizing your home means moving to a smaller property.
+To make more room, this involves getting rid of personal property and prioritising what’s necessary to enjoy the benefits of smaller living.
 See your essential guide to downsizing here!

 Downsizing is for people: